opentripplanner/OpenTripPlanner/docs/Basic-Tutorial.md

 ## Building Graphs

 There are two main phases to preparing and deploying an OTP server.
-The first is to analyze the GTFS, OSM and any other inputs (such as elevation data) and build a representation of the transportation network that we call a ['graph'](http://en.wikipedia.org/wiki/Graph_%28mathematics%29).
+The first is to analyze the GTFS, OSM and any other inputs (such as elevation data) and build a representation of the transportation network.
+Following mathematical terminology we call this a ['graph'](http://en.wikipedia.org/wiki/Graph_%28mathematics%29), and refer to this phase as "graph building".
 The second phase is to start a server that provides trip planning and other API services for this graph.

 It is possible to save the graph to a file on disk after the first phase, then load the graph from the file in the second phase.
 This allows restarting the server or starting multiple instances of the server without repeating the often time-consuming process of building the graph.
 It is also possible to split the graph building process into separate OSM and GTFS stages for similar reasons: to allow reusing results from slow processes, such as applying elevation data to streets.
 These different options are controlled with command line switches, and will be described in more detail below and in other tutorials.